The strata management contract

 Sections and Strata Management: It is important to note that a strata corporation and a section are distinct bodies.
 A section’s interests may differ from other sections’ interests and the interests of the strata corporation.

 In April 2013, the Real Estate Council of BC (RECBC) issued information bulletins clarifying the responsibilities of strata management companies managing sections to acknowledge and protect these different interests.
+(Please note as of August 1, 2021, the BC Financial Services Authority has replaced RECBC).

 A different brokerage may be employed by a section or a contract must be negotiated with the strata management company which recognizes the different interests of the section(s) and the strata corporation.